Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch8/index.md

 </div>
 <figure markdown>
   <figcaption>
-        <strong><a name='figure_05'>Figure 5</a></strong>: The objective function value for each EO.
+        <strong><a name='figure_06'>Figure 6</a></strong>: The objective function value for each EO.
   </figcaption>
 </figure>

-From [Figure 5](#figure_05) above, our initial guess was correct 💪!
+From [Figure 6](#figure_06) above, our initial guess was correct 💪!
 The optimal solution errors for each EO decreases gradually as we approach EO=8.
 EO=8 exhibits the smallest value.
 It is therefore reasonable to assume the true EO of vibration is 8.

 ## Conclusion
 We've come a long way in this chapter.
 We've learned how to fit the SDoF fit parameters to BTT probe data with a global optimization function.
 We've also learned how to combine the data from multiple probes to get a more robust estimate of the model parameters.

 But what's even more remarkable is how well our simple model works.
 With just four parameters, we can capture the vibration of the blade tip over multiple revolutions with high accuracy.

 In the next and final chapter, we'll explore another way to infer the vibration parameters.
 This method, however, can be solved using linear algebra.
-It makes the faster and more suitable for real-time analysis.
+It makes the solution faster and therefore more suitable for real-time analysis.

 !!! question "Outcomes"

-	:material-checkbox-marked:{ .checkbox-success .heart } Understand that we require an optimization function to determine the optimization function of the SDoF fit method.
+	:material-checkbox-marked:{ .checkbox-success .heart } Understand why we require an optimization function to determine the model parameters of the SDoF fit method.

-	:material-checkbox-marked:{ .checkbox-success .heart } Understand that we need to specify upper and lower bounds for the model parameters.
+	:material-checkbox-marked:{ .checkbox-success .heart } Understand why we need to specify upper and lower bounds for the model parameters.

-    :material-checkbox-marked:{ .checkbox-success .heart } Understand that the SDoF model, in its raw form, is not adequate.
+    :material-checkbox-marked:{ .checkbox-success .heart } Understand why the SDoF model, in its raw form, is not adequate.
 We need to add phase and amplitude offsets to the objective function.

 	:material-checkbox-marked:{ .checkbox-success .heart } Understand how we can loop over each probe's data to fit the SDoF model to multiple probes.

-	:material-checkbox-marked:{ .checkbox-success .heart } Understand that we can iterate over many EOs and compare the objective function values to identify the optimal EO.
+	:material-checkbox-marked:{ .checkbox-success .heart } Understand why the EO is treated differently than the other model parameters.
+Because the EO can only be a positive integer, we iterate over the EOs to identify the optimal EO.

 ## Acknowledgements
 Thanks to <a href="https://www.linkedin.com/in/justin-s-507338116/" target="_blank">Justin Smith</a> and <a href="https://www.linkedin.com/in/alex-brocco-70218b25b/" target="_blank">Alex Brocco</a> for reviewing this chapter and providing feedback.